KonXiong/Get-Pi/README.md

 # Get-Pi
-in different methods to get value of Pi
+In different methods to get value of Pi
+1. In Gaussian Function